luisangelgare/FD_Scanning_Tool/README.md

 3. Place the `FDScanningTool.py` file in the same directory as your PSCAD project and follow the parameter and initialization instructions provided in the file.

 4. Refer to the examples included in the repository for detailed usage instructions.
+5. For the moment, just voltage perturbation and single-tone strategy is available in PSCAD.

 ### For MATLAB/Simulink: